AlexNovitchkovBurbank/alex-personal-website-frontend/README.md

-Deploy in the following order:
+Deploy in the following order (All buckets and the west variable github repos are private):

 stack for variables: https://github.com/AlexNovitchkovBurbank/alex-personal-website-west-variables bucket for the stacks: https://github.com/AlexNovitchkovBurbank/alex-s3-personal-website-stack-bucket